Variation of extremal length functions on Teichmuller space: Preliminaries

 The above definition is called the \emph{analytic definition} of extremal length.
-There is a geometric definition of $\mathrm{Ext}_\gamma(X)$:
+There is a \emph{geometric definition} of $\mathrm{Ext}_\gamma(X)$:

 where the infimum is taken over all embedded cylinders $C$ in $X$ with core curves isotopic to $\gamma$ and $\mathrm{mod}(C)$ is the conformal modulus of $C$.
-As pointed out by Kerckhoff \cite{Kerckhoff}, in the estimation of extremal length of simple closed curve on Riemann surface, the analytic definition is useful for finding lower bounds, while the geometric definition is useful for finding upper bounds.
+As pointed out by Kerckhoff \cite{Kerckhoff}, in the estimation of extremal length, the analytic definition is useful for finding lower bounds, while the geometric definition is useful for finding upper bounds.